| Our plan to help our customers

 network.
 This solution will cut your expenses and work load on fixing

 many of the "viruses" you get.
+3. Another solution is to

 install both OS (Windows and Linux) on the same computer using